gvwilson/thirdbit/src/fiction/in-heck/index.md

 A single building stood there, its domed metal roof stained with rust but still intact.
-An antenna stood beside it,
-its curved dish as wide across as the central square in Rusty Bridge.
-The waist-high bushes between them were dry and brittle, and the grass below them brown instead of green.
+The waist-high bushes around it were dry and brittle, and the grass below them brown instead of green.
 Scattered pickets of larch and pine stood guard, their branches swaying gently in the wind.